 Work experience related to the student's major, jointly supervised by the department and a professional in the field.
 Although the usual internship will carry either three or six hours credit, a student may elect to arrange an internship carrying between two and six hours credit with the permission of the department.
 Each hour of credit will require forty hours at the internship site.

-Junior or senior status, departmental approval, and completion of appropriate courses as preparation for the desired work experience
+Semester Hours: 6 junior or senior status, approval of department, and completion of appropriate courses as preparation for the desired work experience.